How Does Teeth Whitening Work?

 Some people choose to have their teeth whitened professionally, but it can be a bit daunting and expensive.
 If you’re not sure what to do, start by swapping out your oral hygiene products for a whitening toothpaste, a whitening mouthwash and teeth whitening strips, and evaluate your smile from there.
 Here’s how whitestrips, whitening toothpaste, and mouthwash can make a difference:

-- Whitestrips: Teeth whitening strips that contain hydrogen peroxide can remove teeth stains below the enamel surface to dramatically improve your smile.
+- Whitestrips: Teeth whitening strips can remove teeth stains below the enamel surface to dramatically improve your smile.
 Crest® 3D White Luxe Professional Effects Whitestrips whiten 25x better than a leading whitening toothpaste.*

 - Whitening Toothpaste: Brushing your teeth with whitening toothpaste improves your ability to remove surface stains.
 Using Crest 3D White Brilliance can help remove 95% of surface stains in 3 days.